ietf/id-guidelines/README.md

 - [ ] Verify that the "Status of This Memo" and "Abstract" sections are not numbered.

-- [ ] Verify that the appropriate boilerplate text in the IPR related sections is reproduced exactly (see the IPR-Related Notices section).
+- [ ] Verify that the appropriate boilerplate text in the IPR-related sections is reproduced exactly (see the IPR-Related Notices section).
 In particular, ensure that the names of RFCs contained in that content are not reformatted as references.

 - [ ] Verify that the I-D is well formatted for readability and clarity.

+- [ ] If the I-D has Contributors and/or Acknowlegments sections, verify
+      that the sections are unnumbered and placed after the References section and any appendices.
+See Section 4 of [RFC 7322].

 ## References